openstack-archive/qinling/doc/source/quick_start.rst

    command line tool.

 Qinling can work with OpenStack Keystone for authentication, or it can work without authentication at all.
-By default, authentication is disabled, config ``auth_enable = True`` to enable authentication.
+By default, authentication is enabled, set ``auth_enable = False`` to enable authentication.

 After Kubernetes installation, perform the following commands on your local host.